-The wavepacket dynamics can be probed using pump-probe schemes, the most basic version of which would be to apply two identical PA pulses with a variable delay time and to measure the RAIM yield vs delay time~\cite{Fatemi2001, McCabe2009}.
+The wavepacket dynamics can be probed using pump-probe schemes, the most basic version of which would be to apply two coherent PA pulses with a variable delay time and to measure the RAIM yield versus delay time~\cite{Fatemi2001, McCabe2009}.
 Additional experiments, e.g., using quantum gas microscopy~\cite{hollerith, hollerith2020}, could be employed for spatio-temporal mapping of the RAIM vibrational wavefunctions.
-Alternatively, the wavefunctions could also be studied in correlation measurements.
-In this scheme, the RAIMs would be field-ionized and imaged with a single-ion-resolving imaging systems.
+Alternatively, the wavefunctions could be studied in correlation measurements.
+In this scheme, the RAIMs would be field-ionized and imaged with a single-ion-resolving imaging system.
 Similar methods have been used to study correlations in both Rydberg atom and ion plasma systems~\cite{Thaicharoen2016, Viray2020}.